ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 Upon first glance, ReactiveCocoa is very abstract, and it can be difficult to understand how to apply it to concrete problems.

-Here are some use cases that RAC excels at.
+Here are some of the use cases that RAC excels at.

 ### Handling asynchronous or event-driven data sources